vaishnavi5627/CODSOFT/README.md

 *It allows users to manage their tasks by adding,vieving,and removing them interactively.

 #FEATURES:
-Add new task.
+1.Add new task.
-View all existing or adding task list.
+2.View all existing or adding task list.
-Remove task from task list'
+3.Remove task from task list'
-Easy to understand.
+4.Easy to understand.

 #TECHNOLOGIES USED:
 *Language:python